adamqaw/blog/README.md

 - Added stockQuery form for inputting use in forms.py -
 ** Need to find out why stock data is not being inputted into the StockHistory table.
+** Update: Stock object not subscriptable because endpoint not taking in info